gohsonghan98/gitbookclone/document/function/Math/sqr/sqr.md

-﻿# Sqr
+# Sqr

 ### Description

-Multiplying a number by itself.
+A square number is an integer that is the square of an integer, in other words, multiplying a number by itself.

 ### Flowchart